rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

     The VLTi may consist of any 10G or 40G ports, but a combination of 10G *and* 40G ports is not supported.
 Dell recommends forming the VLTi with at least 2 ports as best practice.

-    Furthermore, the system will automatically include needed VLANs to be tagged into the VLTi.
-You *do not* need to manually tag VLANs on the VLTi.

 ```shell
 VLT-1(conf)# interface range FortyGigabitEthernet 1/49-1/50 #(1)
 VLT-1(conf-if-range-fo-1/47,fo-1/48)# description "Member of port-channel 128 for the VLT Interconnect" #(2)